baldurk/renderdoc/docs/getting_started/faq.rst

 Yes you can!

 Simply drag in an image file, or open it via file → open.
-RenderDoc will open the image if it is supported, and display it as if there were a log open with only one texture.
+RenderDoc will open the image if it is supported, and display it as if there were a capture open with only one texture.

 RenderDoc supports these formats: ``.dds``, ``.hdr``, ``.exr``, ``.bmp``, ``.jpg``, ``.png``, ``.tga``, ``.gif``, ``.psd``.
 For ``.dds`` files RenderDoc supports all DXGI formats, compressed formats, arrays and mips - all of which will display as expected.